-Curbside Composting in West Hants:
+Curbside Composting in West Hants

-As of June 1st 1997, compostable organic material was banned from entering Nova Scotia landfills.
+As of June 1st, 1997, compostable organic material was banned from entering Nova Scotia landfills.
 Initially, residents of West Hants were responsible for composting their food waste in backyard composters, but beginning in April 2018, the curbside composting program was introduced.
-Residents can now place compostable material in a green cart to be collected at roadside every second week, where it will be collected and transported to Northridge Farms, a commercial producer and retailer of compost and compost tea.
+Residents can now place compostable material in a green cart to be collected at the roadside every second week, where it will be collected and transported to Northridge Farms, a commercial producer and retailer of compost and compost tea.

 Residents are able (and encouraged!) to continue using their backyard composters if they desire, while the green cart can still be used for the organic material that is unsuitable for backyard composters, such as bones, dairy or meat.

-pdf Click here to download the full Green Cart Information Guide (1.33 MB)
+Download the full pdf Green Cart Information Guide(1.33 MB) .

 Are you a new resident without a Green Cart, or in need of a Green Cart repair?